SmartTechAIResearch/sizingservers.beholder.api/readme.md

 Furthermore, check the XML documentation in the Build / comments in the code.

 ## Build
-You need the SDK (<https://www.microsoft.com/net/download/core#/sdk>) to build the source.
+You need the SDK (<https://www.microsoft.com/net/download/core#/sdk>) to build the source and the .Net framework SDK (<https://www.microsoft.com/en-us/download/details.aspx?id=55168>) if building on Windows.

 You need to be connected to the Internet for restoring NuGet packages.